IgniteUI/igniteui-docfx/en/components/snackbar.md

 </div>

 #### Customize Snackbar
-We can also customize the content of the Snackbar to display more complex elements than the default message and button.
+We can also customize the content of the Snackbar to display more complex elements than a message and a button.
 If we want to show the snackbar while loading a file, for example, a loading animation could be added to its content.

 ```html
 <!--sample.component.html-->